-There are four ordinances, namely the Race Discrimination Ordinance, Disability Discrimination Ordinance, Sex Discrimination Ordinance and Family Status Discrimination Ordinance, which prohibit discrimination or harassment in employment.
+There are four ordinances prohibiting discrimination or harassment in employment:

+- the Race Discrimination Ordinance;

+- the Disability Discrimination Ordinance;

+- the Sex Discrimination Ordinance; and

+- the Family Status Discrimination Ordinance.

 Mandatory Provident Fund Schemes Ordinance

 The Mandatory Provident Fund Schemes Ordinance provides for the retirement protection framework in Hong Kong.
 It establishes a system of employment-related accrual of financial benefits to protect the general workforce's financial needs after retirement, known as the Mandatory Provident Fund.